 Look at men who beat or intimidate their wives and scream at their kids.
 They’ve never learned to be effective spouses or parents.
-Instead, they’re really bullies.
+Instead, they’re really just bullies.
 And the other people in those families live in fear—fear that they’re going to be yelled at, called names, or hit.

-Ask yourself this question: How many passive bullies do you know?
+Ask yourself this question: how many emotional bullies do you know?
 They usually control others through verbal abuse and insults and by making people feel small.
 They’re very negative, critical people.
 The threat is always in the background that they’re going to break something or call somebody names or hit someone if they are disagreed with.
 Realize that the behavior doesn’t start when someone is in their teens—it usually begins when a child is five or six.

 Bullying itself can come from a variety of sources.
-One source, as I mentioned, is bullying at home—maybe there are older siblings, extended family members or parents who use aggression or intimidation to get their way.
+One source, as I mentioned, is bullying at home.
+Maybe there are older siblings, extended family members, or parents who use aggression or intimidation to get their way.
 I also think part of the development of bullying can stem from some type of undiagnosed or diagnosed learning disability which inhibits the child’s ability to learn both social and problem-solving skills.

 Bullies use aggression, and some use violence and verbal abuse, to supplant those skills.
 So in effect, they don’t have to learn problem solving, because they just threaten the other kids.
 They don’t have to learn how to work things out because they just push their classmates or call them names.
 They don’t have to learn how to get along with other people—they just control them.

 Whenever he’s confronted with a problem or feels insecure, he takes that out on somebody else.
 He does this by putting somebody else down verbally or physically.
 A child who bullies might also throw or break things in order to feel better and more powerful about himself.
 When the bully feels powerless and afraid, he’s much more likely to be aggressive, because that makes him feel powerful and in control.
-That’s a very seductive kind of thing for kids; it’s very hard for them to let go of that power.
+That’s a very seductive kind of thing for kids, and it’s very hard for them to let go of that power.

 Adolescents and Gang Mentality